-• A headline reading/book launch at the Nossrat Yassini Poetry Festival, taking place at the University of New Hampshire on April 18-19, 2025.
+• A headline reading at the Nossrat Yassini Poetry Festival, taking place at the University of New Hampshire April 17-18, 2026.

 • Promotion of the poet and their book leading up to the Festival